 Though a quick payout seems attractive, the best way to a fair and just settlement is typically by declining the initial offer from insurance companies.
 Their primary concern is profit, and they’re able to maximize that by offering you as little as possible as early as possible.

 When looking over the settlement offer from an insurance company, consider giving Carner & DeVita a call for a free consultation at (631) 543-7070.
-Even if you think you’re likely to take this early offer, speaking with an experienced New York car accident lawyer can help give you some useful context regarding the settlement release language.
+Even if you think you’re likely to take this early offer, speaking with an experienced Long Island car accident lawyer can help give you some useful context regarding the settlement release language.

 In the end, we can help you fight against the insurance company and pursue the full compensation you deserve, so don’t sign on the dotted line just yet!
 Give Carner & Devita a few minutes of your time, and it could mean a much brighter and quicker recovery in your future.